jonaskuske/fluent-tab/README.md

 # Fluent New Tab
-A New Tab styled following Microsoft's Fluent Design
+A New Tab page designed following Microsoft's Fluent Design, with Reveal Effects and more.

-[More coming]
+## Configuration

+For configuration, edit the inline script in `index.html`.
+This is (hopefully) just a temporary solution. :)